Starting in 1920s, gangster movies underlined capabilities of talking pictures

-Within Wolfert’s framework, the is no “outside” anymore – “everyone is now within the system.”
-His novel focuses on the numbers or “policy” racket, structured ” around bankers, controllers, collectors, and runners, all of whom fulfilled roles that bore an uncanny resemblance to those that defined their salaried professional-managerial equivalents in the legitimate economy” (p.
+Within Wolfert’s framework, there is no “outside” anymore – “everyone is now within the system.”
+His novel focuses on the numbers or “policy” racket, structured “around bankers, controllers, collectors, and runners, all of whom fulfilled roles that bore an uncanny resemblance to those that defined their salaried professional-managerial equivalents in the legitimate economy” (p.
 219).

 Munby also refers to a range of sociological tracts in the 1950s that “uncovered the pathological character,” in Munby’s words, “of the new middle class.”

 Wolfert’s work, and that of the sociologists, Munby concludes, merges with concerns, articulated in the early 1950s, about criminal “mafia” networks.

 Puzo and Winslow

 In Munby’s characterization, gangster fiction such as Richard Stark’s The Hunter (1962), the basis of the film, Point Blank (1967), perpetuated the sense of the syndicate as an impersonal machine.